raissonsouto/pijama2json/README.md

 # Pijama2json

-Pijama2json is a Python script that reads data about disciplines offered in computer science course from UFCG (what we call as pijama, it a PDF) and turns it into a JSON format.
+Pijama2json is a Python script that reads data about disciplines offered in computer science course from UFCG (what we call as pijama, it´s a PDF) and turns it into a JSON format.

 ## Requirements

-To run this script, you need to have Python 3 installed on your system along with the following packages:
+To run this script, you need to have Python3 installed on your system along with the following packages:

 - PyPDF2
-- json

 You can install the packages by running: